 Overnight stays: for safety issues, we encourage to take advantage of the many and inexpensive campgrounds available, especially in the tourist areas.
 However, other places can be used for overnight stay, under the right circumstances.
 For example, if you are on the road on your way to a destination and need a place, ask a gas station attendant if you can park for the night.
 If you are in a remote beautiful spot all by yourself, it is probably OK to spend the night there.
 In all cases, check the surroundings first and make sure you have a good feeling about the place and that you are not violating local regulations or private property.

 Smoking tobacco or any other substance is not allowed inside the vehicle, under any circumstances.
 Driving while intoxicated with alcohol or drugs is not only extremely dangerous but illegal in Argentina.

 Unfortunately, we cannot allow pets in our units.

 Vehicle must be returned by the stipulated day and time to the Andean Roads depot, unless previously arranged differently.
-Allow some extra time to go through all the paperwork.
-You will be asked to take part in a vehicle walk-through in order to check for any missing, damaged, or broken items.go to top
+Allow some extra time to go through all the paperwork.go to top